sunodo/sunodo/apps/docs/guide/introduction/installing.md

 ## System requirements

-The CLI heavily uses [Docker](https://docker.com) under the hood, so you must have it installed, along with the following plugins:
+The CLI heavily uses [Docker](https://docker.com) under the hood, so you must have it installed and up-to-date, along with the following plugins:

 -   [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/)
 -   [Docker Compose](https://docs.docker.com/compose/)